 Barkley’s Brash and Outspoken Personality

 Today, Charles Barkley is known for his lighthearted jabs and off-the-cuff remarks.
-That’s especially true towards fellow NBA star, Shaquille O’Neal.
+That’s especially true for fellow NBA star Shaquille O’Neal.
 When Barkley began his career, however, the story was different.
-Back then, he became known for a particularly aggressive play style that often resulted in contact with opposing players.
-This included several on-court brawls, one of which landed him a record-setting fine in 1990.
+Back then, he became known for a particularly aggressive play style that often resulted in contact with opposing players; This included several on-court brawls, one of which landed him a record-setting fine in 1990.

-Barkley’s biggest incident involved a fan who was hurling insults and racial slurs at him.
-When Barkley caught wind of the slurs, he spat at the fan and inadvertently hit a little girl.
+Barkley’s most significant incident involved a fan hurling insults and racial slurs at him.
+When Barkley caught wind of the offenses, he spat at the fan and inadvertently hit a little girl.
 He received a fine and suspension for his action.
 Barkley later made amends with the girl and her family.
-He also credited the incident for teaching him to play the game properly and with more respect.
+He also credited the incident for teaching him to play the game correctly and with more respect.